davidzambrano22/directory-scraper/README.md

 # directory-scraper
-python script to scrape email accounts and names from an university directory
+Python script that scrape email accounts and names from an the Arizona University phone directory